yoavne26-hub/cognitive-performance-regression-analysis/README.md

 <img src="screenshots/part2/res_vs_fitted.jpg" width="560">

-This diagnostic plot evaluates whether residuals are randomly distributed around zero.
-The overall pattern suggests the model captures most systematic variation in the data.
+This diagnostic plot examines whether residuals are randomly distributed around zero, which is expected when the linear model captures most systematic variation in the data.

+A noticeable pattern of large residuals appears at the extremes of the fitted values.
+This occurs because the dependent variable **Cognitive_Score** is naturally bounded between **0 and 100**, while a linear regression model produces **unbounded predictions**.

+When combinations of explanatory variables lead the model to predict values outside this range (below 0 or above 100), the predicted value is far from the observed score, resulting in larger residuals.

+This phenomenon reflects a structural limitation of linear regression when modeling bounded outcomes rather than a failure of the model specification.

 ---